COVID-19 Response Updates

-Weavers Way is now offering delivery and curbside pickup daily Monday through Saturday.
+Weavers Way is now offering curbside pickup for all members, Monday through Saturday.
 Home delivery for members is available in Ambler and Mt Airy.
 Click here for more info and to place an order.

 We continue to adapt to public health needs created by COVID-19 while also providing our customers healthy food in a safe environment.
 To that end, we are instituting the following changes until further notice: